manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 All parties:

 Upon valid delivery-certificate dc for (v,x)
-    commit x
+    output x
 ```

-As in Paxos, what if the first Primary is faulty and only some parties decide (but not all)?
-For agreement to hold later primaries cannot commit other values!
-In Linear PBFT, later primaries cannot even generate lock-certificates for other values!
+As in Paxos, what if the first Primary is faulty and only some parties output (but not all)?
+For agreement to hold later primaries cannot output other values!
+For safety in Linear PBFT, later primaries cannot even generate lock-certificates for other values!

 Similar to Paxos, the Recover Max Lock protocol ($RML$) will return the highest lock-certificate.
 Unlike Paxos, $RML$ will also return a ```proof```.
-We explain what this proof contains later, intuitively it contains way to validate that the primary did indeed choose the highest lock-certificate it saw out of a set of $n-f$ distinct lock-certificated it received.
+We detail what this proof contains later, intuitively it contains a way to validate that the primary did indeed choose the highest lock-certificate it saw out of a set of $n-f$ distinct lock-certificated it received.

 For view $v>1$, the primary of view $v$ with input $val, val-proof$:
 ```